adobe/experience-platform-workshop-201901/chapters/chapter-9.md

 ## Story

 Once we have our customer loyalty system set up on Experience Platform by defining our schema to use, datasets to ingest data, in ingesting our existing customer data, we now want to make sure that new Profile data (from sign-ups, updates, etc) and behavioral ExperienceEvent data (browsing habits, actionable triggers, etc) are recorded and updated in near real-time.
 We can do this by utilizing Adobe Experience Platform Launch on our website.
-For this exercise, we will step into the shoes of the owners of WeTravel, a travel booking website.
+For this exercise, we will step into the shoes of the owners of WeTravel, a travel booking website, and see how we can bring in behavioral and profile data from website interactions into Experience Platform.

 ---